-The duty of loyalty includes maintaining the confidentiality of a beneficiary's information.
+The duty of loyalty includes a duty to maintain the confidentiality of a beneficiary's information.
 The duty of confidentiality becomes more complicated when the duty comes in conflict with a duty to disclose to other beneficiaries.
-Notwithstanding the trustee's confidentiality duty, a trustee must also fully disclose all material facts known to them that might affect the beneficiaries' rights.
+Notwithstanding the trustee's duty of confidentiality, a trustee also has a duty of full disclosure of all material facts known to it that might affect the beneficiaries' rights.
+Montgomery v.
+Kennedy, 669 S.W.2d 309, 313 (Tex.
+1984).
 Further, a trustee has a duty of candor.
+Welder v.
+Green, 985 S.W.2d 170, 175 (Tex.
+App-Corpus Christi 1998, pet. denied).
 Regardless of the circumstances, the law provides that beneficiaries are entitled to rely on a trustee to fully disclose all relevant information.
-In fact, a trustee has a duty to account for all trust transactions to the beneficiaries, including transactions, profits, and mistakes.
+See generally Johnson v.
+Peckham, 132 Tex.
+148, 120 S.W.2d 786, 788 (1938).
+In fact, a trustee has a duty to account to the beneficiaries for all trust transactions, including transactions, profits, and mistakes.
+Huie v.
+DeShazo, 922 S.W.2d 920, 923 (Tex.
+1996); see also Montgomery, 669 S.W.2d at 313.
 A trustee's fiduciary duty even includes the disclosure of any matters that could possibly influence the fiduciary to act in a manner prejudicial to the principal.
-The duty to disclose reflects the [\488] information a trustee is duty-bound to maintain, as the trustee is required to keep records of trust property and the trustee's own actions.
+Western Reserve Life Assur.
+Co. v.
+Graben, 233 S.W.3d 360, 374 (Tex.
+App.-Fort Worth 2007, no pet.).
+The duty to disclose reflects the information a trustee is duty-bound to maintain as he or she is required to keep records of trust property and his or her actions.
+Beaty v.
+Bales, 677 S.W.2d 750, 754 (Tex.
+App.-San Antonio 1984, writ ref'd n.r.e.).

-The Restatement addresses the conflicting position a trustee is in when a duty to maintain the confidentiality of a beneficiary's information abuts a duty to disclose to other beneficiaries:
+The Restatement addresses the conflicting position that a trustee is in when a duty to maintain the confidentiality of a beneficiary's information abuts a duty to disclose to other beneficiaries:

-Incident to the duty of loyalty, but necessarily more flexible in its application, is the trustee's duty to preserve the confidentiality and privacy of trust information from disclosure to third persons, except as required by law (e.g., rules of regulatory, supervisory, or taxing authorities) or as necessary or appropriate to proper administration of the trust.
-Thus, the trustee's duty of loyalty carries with it a related duty to avoid unwarranted disclosure of information acquired as trustee
+Incident to the duty of loyalty, but necessarily more flexible in its application, is the trustee's duty to preserve the confidentiality and privacy of information trust from disclosure to third persons, except as required by law (e.g., rules of regulatory, supervisory, or taxing authorities) or as necessary or appropriate to proper administration of the trust.
+Thus, the trustee's duty of loyalty carries with it a related duty to avoid unwarranted disclosure of information acquired as trustee whenever the trustee should know that the effect of disclosure would be detrimental to possible transactions involving the trust estate or otherwise to the interests of the beneficiaries.